tbm/homepage/pages/debian/kirkwood/qnap/ts-119/upgrade.md

 2. Upgrade to Debian 11 while keeping the kernel from Debian 10.
 Please see the [release notes](https://www.debian.org/releases/stable/armel/release-notes/ch-information.en.html#no-longer-supported-hardware) for instructions.
 3. Change the flash partition layout.
-Someone has done this successfully but someone would have to write instructions on how to do it.
+Arnaud Mouiche has [created a script](https://github.com/amouiche/qnap_mtd_resize_for_bullseye) that re-configures the partition layout.